4 questions have been answered below, why not ask your own?

 Currently, claim limitation restrictions allow 3 years from the date of an accident, or until the 21st birthday – whichever is longer – in which a claim must be brought.
 But does delaying a claim lead to a lower chance of succeeding?

-In a recent article, we discussed whether claimants looking to make a claim for whiplash injuries needed to claim quickly, but the ‘when to claim’ question is relevant to people pursuing any type of claim.
 All claimants need time to consider things before claiming compensation for their personal injury and losses, but I thought it might help to compare two very similar accident scenarios and injuries that we’ve had involvement in.
 One where the claimant contacted us around 3 weeks after their accident, the other where the claimant waited until their 3 year period was almost over.
 Both clients had been involved in accidents at work with nasty injuries and expenses including lost wages, but did the delay affect the claim outcomes?

 Claimant A, an immediate claim